Situation: Threats are commonly internal

 A great place to start is automated provisioning and access governance.
 While these tools used to be expensive and accessible only by enterprise level organizations, competition in the industry and advancements in technology have made them affordable for any size organization.
 These solutions provide a centralized and transparent access process.

-With Access Governance, IAM can determine, on a per user basis what access rights a user should have.
+With HelloID Provisioning’s business rules, you can determine on a per user basis what access rights a user should have.
 Based on the employee’s role, an authorization matrix is used to determine the resources to which the employee has access.
 As an example, being able to perform certain transactions, access to a system, or access to specific physical locations.
 Access rights are recorded in a universally-manageable model and are then issued, changed, and withdrawn through this model.
 This type of Role Based Access Control (RBAC) allows managers to oversee and document exactly who has access to what and monitor any changes being made.
 Managers can also generate an overview of each user’s activity and fully report on it using IAM Access Governance.
 The system automatically logs which employee performed a particular management activity, as well as the time it occurred.

 Workflow Management and Self-service